 Meditation helps you quiet your mind and find mental focus.
 That’s a great state to be in when riding or being with your horse.

 We humans are constantly thinking.
-There is nothing wrong with thinking, the problem is that most of our thoughts are just “happening” subconsciously, and they keep us from being fully present with our horses.
-Often you will find yourself doing something, but your mind is somewhere else – for instance, thinking about what you need at the grocery store, or a conversation you had with someone yesterday.
-Meditation can help rid our brain of those thoughts so that we can be more present.
+There is nothing wrong with this, but the problem is that most of our thoughts are just “happening” subconsciously, and they keep us from being fully present with our horses.
+Often, you will find yourself doing something but your mind is somewhere else — for instance, thinking about what you need at the grocery store, or a conversation you had with someone yesterday.
+Meditation can help rid our brains of those thoughts so we can be more present.

-You have probably experienced that when riding.
-You felt you were doing things technically correctly, but your horse didn’t listen; it just didn’t work because you couldn’t connect.
+You have probably experienced this when riding.
+You felt you were doing things correctly from a technical standpoint, but your horse didn’t listen; it just didn’t work because you couldn’t connect.